-Now you might be reading this thinking we’re using Excel no bother, why should we change the way we do things?
+You might be reading this thinking we’re not having any problems with Excel, why should we change things?

-Here are 7 ideas to consider as to why Excel is an ineffective sales tracker and why an alternative might be the better option…
+Here are 7 reasons as to why Excel is an ineffective sales tracker and why an alternative option might be the better.

-Manual entry leads inevitably to human error and Excel is not designed to notice these in the same way a CRM would.
+Manual entry leads inevitably to human error.
+And, contrary to how a CRM behaves, Excel is not designed to notice these mistakes.

 Something as simple as a mistype can break a formula affecting hundreds or thousands of fields.